-One of my essays has just been published in the December issue of The MOON Magazine.
+One of my personal essays has been included in the summer edition of Breath and Shadow.
 Here's the link:

 I've always been described as "quiet" - really, I'm just biting my tongue.
 I've got lots to say, and lots of thoughts to share, I just prefer to write them.
 That's the purpose of this blog.
 Each week, I post a personal essay offering my observations and thoughts.